Effect of streaks on hypersonic boundary layer instability: Spatial 2D local stability analysis

-SM instabilities are also observed, these become unstable for the case A2 on Fig. \ref{fig:2d_lst_spectrum_compare}.
+SM instabilities are also observed, and these become unstable for the case A2 on Fig.~\ref{fig:2d_lst_spectrum_compare}.
 Two harmonic instabilities $\text{SM}^1_a$ and $\text{SM}^1_s$ can be seen to originate from the vorticity entropy branch and become progressively more unstable as the streaks grow.
-The independent appearance of an unstable $\SM{1}{a}$ wave also differs from the behaviour found in \citet{paredesInstabilityWaveStreak2017} where it was suggested that $\SM{1}{a}$ modes are the continuation of $\FM{1}{a}$ modes as streak amplitude increases.
-Tracking the trajectories of the modes in the complexe-plane reveal that the $\FM{1}{a}$ mode takes its origin in the acoustic continuous branch \citep{fedorovTransitionStabilityHighSpeed2011} whereas the $\SM{1}{a}$ mode originates from the vorticity-entropy continuous branch.
-Following previous studies on receptivity from local stability theory \citep{fedorovPrehistoryInstabilityHypersonic2001,maReceptivitySupersonicBoundary2003}, indicates a different nature of the underlying receptivity process producing these instability mechanisms.
+The independent appearance of an unstable $\SM{1}{a}$ wave also differs from the behaviour found at lower Mach number by \citet{paredesInstabilityWaveStreak2017} where it was suggested that $\SM{1}{a}$ modes are the continuation of $\FM{1}{a}$ modes as streak amplitude increases.
+Tracking the trajectories of the modes in the complexe-plane reveals that the $\FM{1}{a}$ mode in fact has its origin in the acoustic continuous branch \citep{fedorovTransitionStabilityHighSpeed2011} whereas the $\SM{1}{a}$ mode originates from the vorticity-entropy continuous branch.
+Following previous studies on receptivity from local stability theory \citep{fedorovPrehistoryInstabilityHypersonic2001,maReceptivitySupersonicBoundary2003}, where the receptivity process is discussed based on the initial continuous branch from which a discrete eigenvalues emerges.
+The entropy/vorticity origins of the $SM$-waves compared to the acoustic origin of the $FM$ and $MM$ eigenvalues indicates a different nature for the underlying receptivity process producing the $SM$ instability.

 This destabilisation of the SM modes is enhanced as streak amplitude becomes strong, as in the case A3.
-Specifically, the sinuous streak mode $\text{SM}^1_a$ rapidly becomes the leading instability ahead of the sinuous FM instability.
-Furthermore, the case A3 exhibits a rich instabilities content, along with the harmonic SM modes, subharmonic SM instabilities also arise, highlighted in green.
-The $\text{SM}^2_s$ instability is the third most unstable eigenvalue and its downward trajectory in the complex plane suggests that it is also strongly destabilised by the streak growth.
+Specifically, the sinuous streak-dependant mode $\text{SM}^1_a$ rapidly becomes the leading instability mechanism ahead of the sinuous FM instability.
+Furthermore, the A3 case exhibits a rich ensemble of linear-instability possibilities.
+In addition to the harmonic SM modes, subharmonic SM instabilities also arise, highlighted in green.
+The $\text{SM}^2_s$ instability is the third most unstable eigenvalue and its downward trajectory in the complex plane indicates that it is also strongly destabilised by the streak growth.